STAR-RG/testing-cin/3-coverage-jacoco/doublelinkedlist/README.md

 ## 2. Open the path:
 	testing-cin/3-coverage-jacoco/doublelinkedlist

-## 3. Do the build using the command using the terminal:
+## 3. Do the build using the command:
     gradle build

 ## 4. Run the class file of test in directory: